Savings Fitness: A Guide to Your Money and Your Financial Future

 Now that you have a clearer picture of your retirement goal, it's time to estimate how large your retirement nest egg will need to be and how much you need to save each month to buy that goal.
 This step is critical!
 The vast majority of people never take this step, yet it is very difficult to save adequately for retirement if you don't at least have a rough idea of how much you need to save every month.

 There are numerous worksheets and software programs that can help you calculate approximately how much you'll need to save.
 Professional financial planners and other financial advisors can help as well.
-At the end of this booklet, we provide Worksheet 4 - Retirement Savings to get you started.
+We provide Worksheet 4 - Retirement Savings to get you started.

 Here are some of the basic questions and assumptions to keep in mind.